 Older Australians: coping with life after lockdown

-Life might be getting back to a 'new normal', but not everyone is jumping in feet first.
-Here, two older Australians share what day-to-day life looks like for them as restrictions ease.
+While there's a sense of positivity when a period of COVID-19-related lockdown ends, not everyone will just jump in feet first.
+Here, two older Australians share what day-to-day life was like for them as restrictions eased.

 “We aren’t eating out in cafes or restaurants and are even reluctant to order a takeaway,” says 73-year-old Gary Prior, who lives with his wife, Trish, in Sydney.